PixelPinPlugins/Zend-Framework-2-PixelPin-Auth/README.md

 Features
 --------
 * Login using passwordless authentication using pictures.
-* Built in two factor.
+* Built in optional two factor.
+* Users can sign in and register using PixelPin.
+* PixelPin Auth is avaliable for free!
+* Open Source.

 Installation Instructions
 ------------